zxzigzag-glitch/fxleader_modifile_html/PROJECT_COMPLETION_SUMMARY.md

 ## 📝 Notes

 - System is idempotent (safe to run multiple times)
+- Config-driven for easy multi-project usage
+- Auto-detect languages if not specified in config
+- KV_KEY automatically synchronized with config name
+- Dynamic values (link_id, KV_KEY) from config.json
+- Support both relative and absolute paths
 - All modifications are reversible via `git checkout`
 - Code is well-documented with comments
 - Error messages are clear and actionable
-- Performance is optimal (processes all 5 files instantly)
+- Performance is optimal (processes all files instantly)
+- Works with any folder structure (not limited to 'example')

 ---